taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"I *knew* you wouldn't believe me..."**

 The woman with dark curling hair, still lost in deep thought: **"Oh, we believe you.
-Myself and other Guardians have also seen large wolf-like things, brief glimpses of one or two creatures, sulking in the woods...Fili's been collecting the reports."**
+Myself and other Guardians have also seen large wolf-like things...but only brief glimpses of creatures sulking in the woods...Fili's been collecting the reports."**

 The man: **"But Serena, this is the first time I've heard of them attacking a Haven, or moving in such large groups..."**